 A sparts service typically consists of two parts, the “service” definition, and its tasks.

-sparts.vtask.VService - This is the core of any sparts service.
+sparts.vtask.VService - This is the meat of any service implemented on sparts.

-Simply subclass VService for any custom service instance logic, and run its initFromCLI() and you are done.
+Simply put, just subclass VService, and run initFromCLI() and you are done.

 For example, myservice.py:

 from sparts.vservice import VService class MyService(VService): pass MyService.initFromCLI()